A tag can be linked to a particular tag class, which

 exhibit similar malicious behaviors to launch an attack.

-is a targeted attack
+A campaign is a targeted attack

 which might include several incidents or sets of activities.
 You

 can identify a campaign by the malware families that are used to

 group that instigates one or more campaigns using malware families.